jboo1212/IGStoriesClone/README.md

 - [x] Multiple Story support
 - [x] Multiple Story Items per Story (videos)
 - [x] Automatic scrolling when Story is done
+- [x] Go back a story item with a tap gesture
+- [x] Go forward a story item with a tap gesture
+- [x] Automatic transition if there are no Stories left

 ## Example clips